Why connect your editor

 The server flags a likely duplicate when you create a tool that resembles one you already have, so your agent can attach the existing tool instead.
 Prefer attaching saved tools over redefining them inline.
 See the MCP tools reference for

-tavus_tool_list, tavus_tool_create, and tavus_pal_tools_attach.Environment alignment
+tavus_tool_list, tavus_tool_create, and tavus_pal_tools_attach.Built-in capabilities

 The server must run in the same environment as the portal that minted your key.Troubleshooting the connection